 To discover and have time to investigate different answers to these questions.

-At various points, engage with and respond to non-religious worldviews.
+At various points, the children at CPS will engage with and respond to non-religious worldviews.

 Assemblies are an important time when pupils and teachers are in one place for a shared purpose and communal worship.
 The purpose to provide the opportunity for us all to consider spiritual and moral issues, to develop community spirit and reinforce positive attitudes.
 The children are given the opportunity to learn about different faiths and the important celebrations and stories that are so important within our school and the wider community.